Jack White: 2017–2023: Experimental period

-In October 2021, White released "Taking Me Back", his first solo single since 2018, which appeared in the game Call of Duty: Vanguard.
-In November, White revealed that he would release two solo albums in 2022: Fear of the Dawn, which will feature White's traditional rock sound, on April 8, and Entering Heaven Alive, a folk album, on July 22.
-White also released a video for "Taking Me Back" on November 11.
+In October 2021, White released "Taking Me Back"—his first solo single since 2018—which appeared in the video game Call of Duty: Vanguard.
+In November 2021, White announced that he planned to release two solo albums in 2022: Fear of the Dawn, featuring White's traditional rock sound, on April 8, and Entering Heaven Alive, a folk album, on July 22.
+White released a video for "Taking Me Back" on November 11, 2021.
+White released three more singles from Fear of the Dawn: the title track on January 18, 2022, "Hi-De-Ho" on March 3, and "What's the Trick?" on April 7 (the day before the album released).
+Each of these singles was backed by a track from Entering Heaven Alive, promoting both albums in tandem.
 Together, the albums were named the dual number one album of the year by Rough Trade UK.
-In December 2021, White announced the Supply Chain Issues Tour kicking off on April 8, 2022, in Detroit, Michigan.
-The tour covers North America and Europe.
+In December 2021, White announced the Supply Chain Issues Tour, which went on throughout North America, Europe, and Asia, reaching a total of 103 shows.
+It kicked off with its first concert on April 8, 2022, in Detroit, Michigan – during which White proposed to his girlfriend Olivia Jean, with the two marrying onstage – and ended on February 24, 2023, in Aspen, Colorado.
 White performed on Saturday Night Live on February 25, 2023.
-He played two songs from his Fear of the Dawn album and was presented with a jacket for being a Fiver-Timer on the show.
+He played two songs from his Fear of the Dawn album and was presented with a jacket for being a Five-Timer on the show.